Council and democracy

 The Head of Estates and Facilities undertook to investigate what services were available to tenants unable to undertake repairs that were their responsibility.
 This might include options for the repairs team to undertake the work and then re-charge it to the tenant.
 The Officer stated that his team were unable to recommend tradespeople.

-The Strategic Advisor - Housing and Welfare Reform said the following in response to Members’ questions: i.
+i.
 It was recognised that vulnerable tenants used more than one service.
 Currently there were a number of posts which offered support and in the future those services would need to be used in a smarter way.
-The tenant profile would offer insights into areas of greatest need. ii.
-Lessons could be learnt from peer organisations. iii.
-The ‘Pay to Stay’, project group had not yet been established.
-This could be a joint group with South Cambridgeshire.
+The tenant profile would offer insights into areas of greatest need.

 The Committee unanimously resolved to endorse the recommendations.

-Social Lettings Agency Business Plan Additional documents:
+Social Lettings Agency Business Plan pdf icon PDF 217 KB

-Minutes: This item was chaired by Councillor Todd-Jones
+This item was chaired by Councillor Todd-Jones

 Matter for Decision